 A reasonable set of criteria for this function would be: \begin{enumerate} \item $f: \mathbb{R}^{+}\times\mathbb{R}^{+} \rightarrow [0,1]$, \item $f(\pi_i,\pi_j) = \frac{1}{2}$ when $\pi_i=\pi_j$, \item $\lim_{\pi_i\to 0, \pi_j \text{ fixed}} f(\pi_i,\pi_j)=0$, \item $\lim_{\pi_j\to 0, \pi_i \text{ fixed}} f(\pi_i,\pi_j)=1$, \item $\lim_{\pi_i\to\infty, \pi_j \text{ fixed}} f(\pi_i,\pi_j)=1$, \item $\lim_{\pi_j\to\infty, \pi_i \text{ fixed}} f(\pi_i,\pi_j)=0$. \end{enumerate} where $\mathbb{R}^+$ is taken to be the set of positive real numbers not including zero.

 Assume that the simplest set of functions are those that may be defined solely using the four basic operators ($+, -, \times, \div$), and that any measure of the simplicity of a function is a strictly decreasing function of the number of these operators used.
-So, in this setup, maximising definitional simplicity of a function is equivalent to minimising the number of basic operators in its defnition.
-Bracketing anywhere, used in the conventional sense, to identify a functional subclause, is allowed without increasing or reducing simplicity.
+In this setup, maximizing definitional simplicity of a function is equivalent to minimizing the number of basic operators in its definition.
+Bracketing anywhere, used in the conventional sense, to identify a functional sub-clause, is allowed without increasing or reducing simplicity.
 Constants are also allowed in place of parameters without increasing or reducing simplicity.
-In the language of Computer Science, this is therefore defining simplicity by the minimum number of floating point operations (flops).
+In the language of Computer Science, this is equivalent to defining simplicity by the minimum number of floating point operations (flops).